*terms and conditions apply*

 Slip just beneath the surface to deep blue waters and experience freedom without care.
 Hunt for natural treasures, explore hidden reefs or float weightlessly alongside gentle giants of the sea.
 The UNESCO Biosphere of Baa Atoll is home to kaleidoscopic marine life unique to Maldivian waters, a wonderland of breathtaking experiences just waiting to be explored.

-With access to over 40 dive sites, run by AquaNautica PADI dive centre, we offer a variety of diving excurions in Baa Atoll and further afield, with many of our dive trips being private.
+With access to over 40 dive sites, run by AquaNautica PADI dive centre, we offer a variety of Maldives diving excursions in Baa Atoll and further afield, with many of our dive trips being private.
 Our multi-lingual team run diving courses in the Maldives, refresher and advanced diving for divers of all levels and experience.

 Let our resident marine biologist introduce you to the wonders of the local reefs.
 You can participate in their rehabilitation by planting your own corals during your stay.